blahaj-zone/sharkey-spam-cleaner/README.md

 ## Features
 - Find uploads that match a spam file's signature.
 - Suspend the user posting the message.
-- Delete any posts made by that user.
+- Delete ALL posts made EVER by that user.
-- Delete any files uploaded by that user.
+- Delete ALL files uploaded EVER by that user.
 - Repeat.

 ## Getting Started